iorodeo/lasercutter/README.txt

-Design files for IO Rodeo's custom in-house laser cutter.
+Design files and gcode for the custom parts used IO Rodeo's custom in-house laser cutter.